 The final type of VBA module available is a Class Module.
-These are for creating custom objects and operate very differently to the other module types.
+These are for creating custom objects and operate very differently from the other module types.
 Class Modules are outside the scope of this post.

 Public vs. Private

 The terms Public and Private are used in relation to Modules.
-The basic concept is that Public variables, subs or functions can be seen and used by all modules in the workbook while Private variables, subs and functions can only be used by code within the same module.
+The basic concept is that Public variables, Subs, or Functions can be seen and used by all modules in the workbook, while Private variables, Subs, and Functions can only be used by code within the same module.

 Sub procedures (Subs)

-Does it appear in the Macro window
+Does it appear in the Macro window?

 One of the most important features of Private subs is that they do not appear in Excel’s Macro window.